ychili/shell-utils/logging/README.md

 The value of `prog` can be customized with the environment variable LOGGING_PROG.
 It defaults to `basename $0`.

+The file `logging_color.bash` contains an alternate version of `logging_stderr()` that works the same, but adds a little color to its output to make messages of higher severity stand out more.
+Source this file *after* `logging.bash` to enable this capability.

 ### logging_file

 `logging_file()` writes log to the file named in the environment variable